 On September 14, the Nauvoo police had three men flogged because they were not in good fellowship with the church.

-On September 16, Phineas Wilcox was stabbed to death by fellow Mormons in Nauvoo, because he was believed to be a Christian spy.
+On September 16, Phineas Wilcox was stabbed to death by fellow Mormons in Nauvoo because he was believed a Christian spy.
 Wilcox was last seen as he was led toward the Masonic Hall by three Mormons.
-Wilcox’s stepfather, Orrin Rhodes, inquired after him and searched for him for a week, finally concluding, “Wilcox has been murdered by… Mormons.”
+Wilcox's stepfather, Orrin Rhodes, inquired after him and searched for him for a week, finally concluding, "Wilcox has been murdered by… Mormons."